 On graduating, I was lucky to be able to combine my love of music and dance by taking a full-time piano teaching post at White Lodge, the Royal Ballet Junior School in Richmond Park.
 It was also at this time that I took on some adult beginners after school, and before long had a waiting list of them.
 I was also playing keyboards in two bands in the evening.

 Although I was enjoying my busy musical life, after eight years I started to wonder what else I could do.
 After some study and exams, I went to City University in London to study Optometry and Visual Science, and went on to do a PhD.
 I then spent 25 years working as a clinical (mostly paediatric) and post-doc research optometrist at Moorfields Eye Hospital.

 About ten years ago I took up writing, and – maybe inspired by the piano teaching character in my first novel – started teaching the piano again.
 In January 2016 I said goodbye to the hospital to concentrate on my piano teaching and writing.
 My novel The Lighthouse Keeper’s Daughter was published in 2018 (Urbane Publications).
-Now with a wonderful literary agent, I have a three-book deal with Aria Fiction (Head of Zeus) for a series of novels set in the Cabo de Gata Natural Park area of Almería, Spain — where I now live.
-The first of these, The Spanish House, comes out in August 2021.
+Now with a wonderful literary agent, I have a series of three novels published by Aria Fiction (Head of Zeus) set in the Cabo de Gata Natural Park area of Almería, Spain — where I now live.
 I blog about my journey to publication – as well as my passion for flamenco, lighthouses and what ever else makes me get my notebook out – on my website.
 Do join me there! https://cherryradford.com/